Home/Fish/Smoked Catfish Claw

 Instructions

 1. 1.
-In a bowl, mix mashed sweet potatoes, smoked catfish claws, breadcrumbs, egg, salt, and pepper.
+In a bowl, combine mashed sweet potatoes, smoked catfish claws, breadcrumbs, egg, salt, and pepper.
+Form into small cakes.

 Ingredients